|

 count fish

-up and picked of fish only one at a time, and only enough
+pulled up and picked of fish only one at a time, and only enough net is

 before the fish begin to stiffen with the cold.
 Each net